WokLibCodeClub/breakout/step02-bat_and_movement/README.md

 # Step 2 - Add a bat and get it moving

 If you've followed the instructions in Step 1 your code should look like the code in breakout1.py on this page.
+Note all the comment lines (which begin with #).
+These are very useful for identifying which part of your code does which task.

 #### 1. Add a variable for the bat